kindusmithkindu/debian-nofree-firmware/README.md

 ```
    sudo mv ~/linux-firmware-main /lib/firmware
 ```
-5. Download all regulatory files in this repository to your personal directory and copy ites under /lib/firmware
+5. Download all regulatory files in this repository to your personal directory, and copy them to /lib/firmware directory

 ```
    sudo cp ~/regulatory* /lib/firmware/